ryxu-xo/lavaflow/docs/ADVANCED.md

 # Advanced Usage Guide

-This guide covers advanced features and patterns for using Lava.ts.
+This guide covers advanced features and patterns for using lavaflow.

 ## Table of Contents